rodneygauna/mern-docker/README.md

-# openvolunteer
+# MERN-Docker
-A free open-source software that assist organizations to manage their volunteers and programs.
+A starting point for learning how to MERN